webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 servers are therefore encouraged to reuse tokens, which permits the push service to cache the results of signature validation.

+An application server that changes its signing key breaks linkability between push messages that it sends under the different keys.
+A push service that relies on a consistent identity for application servers might categorize requests made with new keys differently.
+Gradual migration to a new signing key reduces the chances that requests that use the new key will be categorized as abusive.

 # IANA Considerations {#iana}